writememe/net-api/README.md

 6) The application will now be running on TCP/5000.
 For example, if the client IP is 10.0.0.1, the application will be available on http://10.0.0.1:5000

+## Example Use Cases

+To give you an idea of some of the example use cases for net-api, there is a repository [net-api-tools](https://github.com/writememe/net-api-tools) containing code examples of some use-cases for consuming the net-api.

+These are intended to spark your imagination and show some really simple solutions, all based on the net-api.

 ## Design Decisions

 When developing this application, there a few primary drivers for the design: